-It's almost dark as I reach the stoplight at the corner of 211 and Baker; the terror twilight just after the strip club signs turn on, but just before the streetlights do.
+It's almost dark as I reach the stoplight at the corner of 211 and Baker; the eerie twilight just after the strip club signs turn on, but just before the streetlights do.
 The light is red.
-I put on my blinker and watch the last slivers of sunlight slip below the city's craggy Tetris block skyline.
+I put on my blinker and watch the last sliver of sunlight slip below the city's craggy Tetris block skyline.
 Sometimes I think the city is lonely like me.
 Other times I think it's happy like me.
 It really depends on what mood I'm in.

 "Hey, you're with Drug Zone, right?
 Saw the sign on your car.
 I was just wondering ..."

 His face looks like a poorly-taxidermied corpse, all leathery and covered with scars and hepatitis lesions.
 His breath is a potpourri of Sterno and dead fish smells.

 "I don't have any money," I lie.
 "But if I did, I'd gladly give it to you.
 I don't like the capitalist pigs who run my job either."